facebook/react/docs/docs/09-tooling-integration.md

 ### In-browser JSX Transform

-If you like using JSX, babel provides an [in-browser ES6 and JSX transformer for development](http://babeljs.io/docs/usage/browser/) called browser.js that can be included from a `babel-core` npm release or from [CDNJS](http://cdnjs.com/libraries/babel-core).
+If you like using JSX, Babel provides an [in-browser ES6 and JSX transformer for development](http://babeljs.io/docs/usage/browser/) called browser.js that can be included from a `babel-core` npm release or from [CDNJS](http://cdnjs.com/libraries/babel-core).
 Include a `<script type="text/babel">` tag to engage the JSX transformer.

 > Note:
 >